bugsnag/bugsnag-go/README.md

 bundle exec bugsnag-maze-runner features/something.feature
 ```

+Add the `--verbose` option to print script output and a trace of what Ruby file
+is being run.

 ## Contributing

 If steps would be useful for different projects running the maze, add the to